evmos/evmos/SECURITY.md

-however, it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep Ethermint and its downstream dependent projects, including but not limited to Evmos, as secure as possible.
+however, it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep Ethermint and its downstream dependent projects, including but not limited to Eidon-chain, as secure as possible.

 ### Payment Process

-The payment process will be executed according to Evmos SAFU for `Critical` and `High` severity vulnerabilities.
+The payment process will be executed according to Eidon-chain SAFU for `Critical` and `High` severity vulnerabilities.
-Payouts can only be executed in accordance and under supervision of the Evmos Operations team and only once the following requirements have been completed:
+Payouts can only be executed in accordance and under supervision of the Eidon-chain Operations team and only once the following requirements have been completed:

 - The whitehat hacker or organization successfully completes the KYC/KYB process (i.e KYC/KYB accepted).